 SANTO Cilantro Seeds

 Fresh cilantro leaf is an important ingredient in Mexican and Asian cuisine, its spicy flavor is superb in salsas, stir-fries and curries.
 The aromatic seeds (Coriander) have an orange-like flavor, are used as seasoning for pastries, beans, stews and sausages.
 Santo is slower to bolt than common cilantro.
 Annual.
 Packet is 2 grams, about 150 seeds.

 CALYPSO Cilantro Seeds

-Sow seed in cell packs or flats, press into soil and lightly cover.
+Plant Cilantro Seeds: Sow seeds in cell packs or flats, press into soil and lightly cover.
 Darkness aids germination.
-Kept at 65-75° F., gemination averages 7-14 days.
-Transplant 9-12 inches apart.
-Can direct sow into prepared seed beds when soil temperature is above 60° F.
+Kept at 65-75°F., gemination averages 7-14 days.
+Transplant seedlings 9-12 in. apart.
+Can direct sow cilantro into prepared seed beds when soil temperature is above 60°F.

-Comments: For leaf production, full sun or afternoon shade.
+Grow Cilantro: For leaf production, full sun or afternoon shade.
 For seed production provide full sun.
-Performs best with regular moisture in fertile soil.
+Cilantro performs best when grown in fertile soil, with regular moisture.